Skip to content

 • Azure subscription with appropriate permissions (Contributor + User Access Administrator)

-• A parent DNS zone in Azure DNS for delegating cluster DNS records
+• (Optional) A parent DNS zone in Azure DNS for delegating cluster DNS records (required only if using External DNS)

 • Tools and Access: